Losant/mqtt-to-http-bridge/README.md

 This example creates a single bridge connection to the MQTT broker at `mqtts://example.com`.
 It then subscribes to `your/topic`.
 Any message received on that topic is forwarded to `https://example.com/data`.

-If the message received was "Hello World", the endpoint would receive the following JSON body:
+If the message received was "Hello World" the endpoint receives the following JSON body:

 ```
 {